 Each student and his/her major department should maintain a program sheet which is a checklist of the requirements needed to earn a degree in one’s major.
-Every semester, you and your advisor should update the program sheet based on the work you successfully completed in the previous semester.
+An electronic degree audit can be found in your Banner Web account by clicking the Degree Works for Students link.
+Detailed instructions can be found by clicking this link.
+Every semester, you and your advisor should review the program sheet based on the work you successfully completed in the previous semester.
 This will allow you to keep track of what courses you have yet to take to earn your degree, and help your advisor to assist you in scheduling sequenced or irregularly offered major courses.

 Applying For Graduation

 For undergraduates, degrees are awarded at the end of intersession (January), Spring semester (May), Summer session (August) and Fall semester (December).
-The Application for Graduation must be completed and submitted to the Registrar’s Office.
-You may download a copy here.
+The Application for Graduation must be completed and submitted to the Registrar’s Office (Using the online form).
+You may fill out a form here.

 DEGREE APPLICATION DEADLINES